Welcome to The Imperial Hotel

 The Imperial Hotel is dedicated to hosting and supporting live original music.

-With our recent renovations, the hotel now has three intimate performance venues with quality staging and PA systems, decent decibel limits and beautiful spaces to experience performing artists in their element.
+The hotel now has three performance venues with quality staging and PA systems, and decent decibel limits - beautiful spaces to experience performing artists in their element.

 View more music photos here.

-The Imperial Hotel’s courtesy bus operates Friday and Saturday nights from 5pm and Sunday from 2pm travelling to Eumundi, Belli Park, Cooroy, North Arm, Doonan and Verrierdale.
+The Imperial Hotel’s courtesy bus operates Friday and Saturday nights from 5pm and Sunday from 2pm travelling to Eumundi, Belli Park, Cooroy, Doonan, Eerwah Vale, North Arm and Verrierdale.
 Phone 0467 414 171 to book.

 "Visiting markets and stopped off here for lunch.
 Service great and food yummy.
 Well priced, will definitely be back.
 Atmosphere and interior welcoming."